Literature, Booths, and Banners

 Required Elements

-1. Full name of the organization or department.
-Must be present and clearly visible.
+1. Full and visible name of the registered student organization or university department.

-2. Date, time, and location of the event, program, service, or engagement.
+2. Date, time, and location of the event, program, service, and/or engagement.

 3. Contact information including email address and/or phone number.